About

 Since then he has continued to research this topic, including more applied work.
 Tom regularly acts as a consultant for organisations wishing to address maths anxiety, including National Numeracy, PiXL, the Mathematical Association, and the Dyscalculia Network.
 He is also a committee member of the Maths Anxiety Trust.
 He has published several scales to measure maths anxiety in its various forms and has conducted work in schools across the UK and abroad.

 His current focus includes research and supporting attempts to understand and tackle socio-emotional-cognitive barriers to maths education in the least developed countries as defined by the United Nations.
-Further to this, he is leading intervention studies in the UK and continues to carry out research around attentional processes and cognitive appraisal associated with maths learning and performance.
+Further to this, his research focuses on maths anxiety in specific populations, including teachers and healthcare students.

 Twitter: @dr_tom_hunt | ResearchGate | Staff Profile